Local Community Veteran Services

 The Veterans Affairs Clinic located in Klamath Falls, OR offers the veterans of Klamath County primary medical care.
 There is a full time physician and nursing staff available based on both an appointment and walk type service.
 The clinic is located south of the Oregon Tech campus next to Matteo's Coffee shop.

 The rehabilitation center, located over the hill in White City, offers southern Oregon veterans comprehensive medical treatment.
-The White City Center's website can be found by clicking the seal.
+Visit the White City Center's website for more information.

 Disabled American Veterans